jbeck018/howlerops/legal/TERMS_OF_SERVICE.md

 ---

-**BY USING SQL STUDIO, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS OF SERVICE.**
+**BY USING Howlerops, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS OF SERVICE.**

 **Effective Date: January 1, 2025**